Search for a tool

 All notions of triplet, number 3, triple, words trifid, triliteral, tricode, triletter, tridigital, etc. are clues.

-What are the 27 letters of the Triliteral Alphabet?
+What are the 27 combinations of the Triliteral Alphabet?

 The list of permutations with repetition of 3 characters A, B and C is: AAA, AAB, AAC, ABA, ABB, ABC, ACA, ACB, ACC, BAA, BAB, BAC, BBA, BBB, BBC, BCA, BCB, BCC, CAA, CAB, CAC, CBA, CBB, CBC, CCA, CCB, CCC